 Hello I'm Keith.
 This video is an introduction to LSAT Reading Comprehension.
 There's only one scored RC section on the LSAT.
 But it counts for about 27% of your LSAT score.
 So it's definitely worth the effort to study RC.
 Each RC section contains 26 to 28 questions and these are grouped into four sets of questions.
-Show Transcript
+Read full transcript

 In that way, the RC section is structured similarly to the logic games section, but instead of logic games, each set of RC questions pertains to a passage or a pair of passages.
 Three sets of questions pertain to individual passages and one set of questions pertains to a pair of passages.
 All the passages combined contain about 1,900 words.

 That's a lot to read and a lot to answer within the time limits of 35 minutes.
 So the time pressure is particularly acute on the RC section.
 In fact, most test takers cannot finish all the questions on the RC section, but you can still earn a good score, even if you cannot complete all the questions.
 You just need a solid strategy to answer as many questions as possible.
 And remember, there's no guessing penalty on the LSAT, so you should mark a random guess for any questions you don't have time to read.

 So how are you going to deal with the time pressure of the reading comprehension section?
 First, you need an effective study strategy.
 And second, you need an effective test strategy.
 Let's talk about your study strategy first.
 The RC section tests all of the skills tested on the logic games and the argument sections.

 But, the competing arguments of the RC passages add a layer of complexity to the analysis.
 The nuances of the RC section are difficult to understand if you don't already have a strong understanding of formal logic and informal logic.
 You can gain that understanding by studying logic games and arguments before you commit to a serious study of reading comprehension.